Explaining Why Therapy Works to Your Kids

 Caleb has helped many teens and young adults overcome obstacles and deal with problems in their lives.
 Many clients that Caleb sees start out being less than interested in therapy, but end up sticking around after they experience how transformative therapy can be.

-Caleb Elder, MA, LPCC
+Caleb Elder, MA, LPC

 LIFESKETCH PARTNER